troglobit/libite/README.md

     make -j5
     sudo make install-strip
     sudo ldconfig

+Use `./configure --without-symlink` to skip the `lite -> libite/` compatibility symlink in the include directory.
+This is required for systems with DirectFB LiTE.
+The default, however, is to install the symlink to ensure compatibility with existing software that depends on the `-lite` library headers in their previous namespace.

 **Note:** When checking out code from GIT, use <kbd>./autogen.sh</kbd>
 to generate a `configure` script.
 It is a generated file and otherwise